Juan-Jones/earnonlinemoney/content/blog/b2b-ecommerce.md

 ## 5 Features of a Successful B2B Ecommerce Platforms

-When starting an online store for B2B ecommerce, it is essential to incorporate features that cater to the specific needs of business clients.
+When [launching a online store]({{< relref "launch-an-ecommerce-store" >}}) for B2B ecommerce, it is essential to incorporate features that cater to the specific needs of business clients.
 These features include:

 1. Bulk Ordering Options
 2. Custom Pricing